lukateg/strength-age/README.md

 -- delete modal should have red confirm button
 -- create dialog component that accepts onConfirm, confirmText, CancelText, descriptionText ....
--- edit section buttons should have beautifull purple design maybe
+-- edit section buttons should have beautifull purple design maybe -- for exit test set new icon (exit door icon)
+-- check case when generating test with lesson that has 0 materials

+BUGS
+-- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson -- lesson title is not working when generating multiple lesson test

 finish the edit and delete lesson and tests and reviews create consistent pattern for loading skeleton, error case, and not found case